MattheusKasa/My-Django-Blog/README.md

 ## Credits

+- Font awesome for fonts.
+- Code with Stein on Youtube.
+- Code institute Slack Channel
-- Countless YouTube videos for inspiration
+- Countless other YouTube videos for inspiration